St Andrews Castle & St Andrews Cathedral

 You are never far from history in St Andrews.
-W are very lucky to have so much rich and ancient history in our small town.
+We are very lucky to have so much rich and ancient history in our small town.

-The town is named after Saint Andrews the Apostle.
+The town is named after Saint Andrew the Apostle.
 There has been an important church in St Andrews since at least 747 AD.

 The settlement of St Andrews grew to the west of St Andrews Cathedral with the southern side of the Scores to the north and the Kinness burn to the south.
 The burgh became the ecclesiastical capital of Scotland, a position which was held until the Scottish Reformation.
 The famous cathedral, the largest in Scotland, now lies in ruins.